Rubha an Dùnain: Prehistoric remains

-Loch na h-Airde
+Loch na h-Àirde

 It had been known for some time that an artificial "canal" reputedly of Viking origin had been constructed at some point in the past along the length of the stream that runs from the loch to the sea.
 In 2000 a local archaeologist discovered in the loch a boat timber from a Norse-style clinker-built faering subsequently carbon dated to AD 1100.
 In May 2009 an archaeological study sponsored by Historic Scotland identified stone-built quays and a system to maintain a constant water level in the loch.
 The "canal" allowed for boats such as birlinns to exit at high tide.
 Historic Environment Scotland (HES) lists the site as a "rare medieval harbour complex, with docks, boat noosts, canal, quays and associated loch shore and bed in which boat fragments are likely to survive."

 HES adds: "No close parallels for this site have been identified that have a similar degree of time depth and complexity of development.”